Pclackler/flat_map/README.md

 ## Why Determinism Matters Beyond Speed

-When attempting to build high-frequency trading (HFT) systems, microseconds can be the difference between a won or lost trade.
-We need to be absolutely sure we are not missing opportunities due to structural flaws in our own containers.

 * **Smarter Provisioning:** Provision your resources based on the mean latency plus a small safety margin, rather than massively over‑provisioning just to absorb p99.9 spikes.
 * **Better Debuggability:** Performance anomalies and systemic issues are no longer hidden inside the natural variance of your data structures.
+When attempting to build high-frequency trading (HFT) systems, microseconds can be the difference between a won or lost trade.
+We need to be absolutely sure we are not missing opportunities due to structural flaws in our own containers before looking at anything else.

 **Why Determinism Matters Beyond Speed**